Connect with us

 Tenure is a type of indefinite job protection that is unique to higher education, but essentially just means that faculty can’t be fired without cause.
 It is a way to ensure faculty members have academic freedom to, for example, publish research that could offend a powerful university donor without repercussions.

-The letter says that IHL’s new policies — specifically the inclusion of a “definition-less concept” like collegiality — are easy to misuse and could to presidents denying tenure to faculty they do not personally like.
+The letter says that IHL’s new policies — specifically the inclusion of a “definition-less concept” like collegiality — are easy to misuse and could lead to presidents denying tenure to faculty they do not personally like.

 “This is a subjective requirement ripe for abuse and which, therefore, significantly threatens academic freedom,” the letter says.
 “These threats are not speculative.
 Faculty have been terminated, disciplined, or denied tenure under collegiality-type requirements simply for expressing unpopular viewpoints or criticizing their administrations.”